cferggie/Forecasting-Website/README.md

 # Forecasting-Website
 Problem Statement: Are the forecasting methods taught in the classroom profitable trading strategies?

 This repository contains all the code and data that I will be using to predict the next days price of NVIDIA (NVDA).
-This project will be used as a refresher/learning course for me.
+This project will be used as a refresher/learning project for me.
+I want to improve upon my ML skills and solidify my traditional forecasting knowledge, and hopefully teach others that find this page along the way!
 I have implemented the models in this repository using R before, but this project will be based in Python, which I have not used for traditional forecasting methods.
-All of my code will provide in-depth explanations incase someone who is learning forecasting stumbles upon this repository.
+All of my code will provide in-depth explanations.
 I will have my code drafts in the repository, which will be updated daily.

 Models to use for forecasting
 - Regression based (lags)